jfi/jamesinman.co.uk/neurodiversity-coaching-and-technology-mentoring/index.md

     <div>
       <h3 class="text-lg font-semibold font-body mb-2">How do I pay for sessions?</h3>
       <p class="text-lg text-secondaryText font-body leading-relaxed">Payment is through the buttons above using a credit or debit card before your session(s) take place.
 You can also set up a direct debit if that's easier for you.
 I accept <strong>Access to Work</strong> funding, and am happy to invoice employers.</p>
-      <p class="text-lg text-secondaryText font-body leading-relaxed mt-2">If you're genuinely struggling with the price of sessions (for example, you're unemployed and not in receipt of benefits) but would like to access my services, I can offer some discretionary discounts: <a href="mailto:james@jamesinman.co.uk" class="font-bold hover:opacity-70 underline">email me</a> for more information.</p>
+      <p class="text-lg text-secondaryText font-body leading-relaxed mt-2">If you're genuinely struggling with the price of sessions (for example, you're unemployed and not in receipt of benefits) but would like to access my services, I can offer some discretionary discounts: <a href="mailto:james@wilderotter.co.uk" class="font-bold hover:opacity-70 underline">email me</a> for more information.</p>
     </div>
     <div>
       <h3 class="text-lg font-semibold font-body mb-2">Do I have to keep my camera on?</h3>